benyamxn/persian-latex/README.md

 ![alt text](https://raw.githubusercontent.com/benyamxn/persian-latex/main/images/header.png "How header looks like")

 Make sure you have the fonts installed.
-They can be found in the `fonts` folder; You can also change the fonts at the end of `configs.tex` to use your desired fonts.
+They can be found in the `fonts` folder; You can also change the fonts at the end of `configs.tex` to use your desired fonts. **It seems like people using windows as their operating system have problems with 'Yas' font;** These users will likely have to specifically change `\setdigitfont{Yas}` into something else.

 It is adviced to have `Template.tex` stay as unoccupied as possible.
 Let `main.tex` be where you type most of your code.
 This is how the document section should look like:
 ```Latex